materialsvirtuallab/nano281/labs/lab3/README.md

 - id: COD id
 - formula: Formula
 - int_num: International Space Group Number.
 This is an integer ranging from 1-230.
-- 180 coloumns of intensity values at 2theta ranging from 0.5 to 90 degrees in 0.5 degree intervals.
 - bravais_lattice: Bravais lattice.
 This is one of 14 string values (aP, mP, mS, oP, oS, oI, oF, tP, tI, cP, cI, cF, hP, hR).
 The first letter denotes the crystal system (a: anortic or triclinic; m: monoclinic; o: orthorhombic; t: tetragonal; c: cubic; h: hexagonal) and the second letter denotes the centering (P: primitive; S: side centered (a collective for the more commonly used A, B or C centered); I: body centered; F: face centered; R: rhombohedral; H: hexagonal).
+- 180 columns of intensity values at 2theta ranging from 0.5 to 90 degrees (inclusive) in 0.5 degree intervals.

 ![3D_bravais_lattices](bravais_lattices.png )

-*The 14 3D bravais lattices.*
+**The 14 3D bravais lattices.**

 ## Q1 - Predicting bravais lattice from XRD